jjvanzon/Circular-Language-Spec/spec/inheritance/extending-the-system-interfaces-older.md

 The concept of extending the system objects is already explained in the article *Extending the System Interfaces*.
 The current article demonstrates its expression in a diagram.

-Not all possible extensions of the system commands will be displayed in this article.
+Not all possible extensions of the system commands might be displayed in this article.
 Any extension procedure of the system interface commands is displayed the same way.
-Only a couple of extension procedures will be displayed, to demonstrate the idea.
+Only a couple of extension procedures might be displayed, to demonstrate the idea.

 ![](images/5.%20Extending%20System%20Objects%20(Older).001.png)